apache/servicecomb-service-center/scctl/README.md

 command will also print the SC version.

 ### Running scctl from source code

+Requirements

++ [Go](https://golang.org) version 1.8+ is required to build the latest version of scctl.

 However if you want to try our latest code then you can follow the below steps
 ```
 #Make sure your GOPATH is set correctly and download all the vendors of SC